mareenky/Excel/README.md

 # Excel
-A repository of all MS Excel prejects
+A repository of all MS Excel projects